dynamid/dynamid.github.io/source/research/index.markdown

 * Smart Cities - with e.g. *the dynamic trafic and energy management*
 * Smart Buildings and Houses - with e.g. *the dynamic user-adapted light and heating control*
 * Vehicular Networks - with e.g. *the dynamic, autonomic driveless guidance*
-* Autonomous Robots - with e.g. *the dynamic, collaborative environment monitoring and exploration*
-* Cloud Computing - with e.g. *the dynamic provisioning and load-balancing service management*.
+* Mobile Cloud Computing - with e.g. *the dynamic provisioning and load-balancing service management*.

 ## Hot Research Topics